dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 DOTS Agent Relationships
 ------------------------

-So far, we have only considered a relatively simple scenario of a single DOTS client associated with a single DOTS server, however DOTS supports more advanced relationships as follows:
+So far, we have only considered a relatively simple scenario of a single DOTS client associated with a single DOTS server, however DOTS supports more advanced relationships.

 A DOTS server may be associated with one or more DOTS clients, and those DOTS clients may belong to different entities.
-An example scenario is a mitigation provider serving multiple attack targets.
+An example scenario is a mitigation provider serving multiple attack targets ({{fig-multi-client-server}}):

 ~~~~~
    +---+